 When Teresa, a housekeeper, had to have her second child by c-section, family members went so far as to tell her that she must love her first child, her daughter, more because she suffered more to have her.
 This sadomasochistic belief that pain equals love has sent many a c-section mother diving into depression.

 Cate explains, “I know other moms who had c-sections wish that we could have delivered vaginally and sort of feel like we missed out.
 Our deliveries were more sterile...sheet across the front of you, so you can't see your child come out, you're strapped to the table so you don't move and you don't get to hold your child as quickly after the delivery.
 To be made to feel less than a mom by having a c-section makes it hard because our deliveries (in some instances) were scary for us because our bodies were not responding to the birth process as they "should" have.
 I liken it to women who feel like a failure because they have fertility issues and need assistance to get pregnant.”

-It’s bad enough that some women feel their own acute sense of disappointment at not suffering through the miracle of birth the ‘normal’ way, when others treat her that way too, her sense of inadequacy increases.
-Jessica continues, “I feel there is a stigma to having your children only by c section, for some reason, I don't quite feel complete as a women because I had my children through c-section, there was nothing I could do about it and wanted to have them vaginally but I couldn't.
+It’s bad enough that some women feel their own acute sense of disappointment at not suffering through the miracle of birth the ‘normal’ way.
+When others treat her that way too, her sense of inadequacy increases.
+Jessica continues, “I feel there is a stigma to having your children only by c section, for some reason, I don't quite feel complete as a woman because I had my children through c-section.
+There was nothing I could do about it and I wanted to have them vaginally but I couldn't.
 I’m not sure why that is, maybe because of comments from other moms.
-They make you feel inferior as a woman and that you did it the easy way, all though if you ask any women who had a c-section and had to recover from it they would tell you giving birth vaginally is the easy way!”
+They make you feel inferior as a woman and that you did it the easy way, although if you ask any women who had a c-section and had to recover from it they would tell you giving birth vaginally is the easy way!”